AndriaEzetendu/Movie-Industry-Data/README.md

 ### Introduction

-In this project, I will be investigating TMDb Movies Dataset containing information about 10k+ movies.
-This dataset was sourced from Kaggle.
-There are 10,866 rows and 21 columns in the dataset from 1960-2015.
+In this project, I conducted an exploratory data analysis on the TMDb Movies Dataset, which contains information about over 10,000 movies from 1960 to 2015.
+The dataset was sourced from Kaggle and consists of 10,866 rows and 21 columns.
+To carry out the analysis, I utilized the Pandas, Numpy, Seaborn, and Matplotlib Python libraries.
 Each movie has the following attributes:

 > movie_id - A unique identifier for each movie.
 >